strvcom/ios-dependency-injection/README.md

 # iOS Dependency Injection

-The lightweight library for dependency management in Swift
+The lightweight library for dependency injection in Swift

-## Instalation
+## Installation

 TBD